 Learn how you can protect yourself and your family during a wildfire.

-Fire Factor® simplifies complex wildfire risk data into an easy to understand score that helps people protect themselves and their property.
+Fire Factor® simplifies complex wildfire risk data into an easy-to-understand score that helps people protect themselves and their property.
 Be prepared and stay alert if a wildfire is approaching your area.
-Be sure to follow news alerts and recommendations of local officials.
+Be sure to follow news alerts and recommendations from local officials.

 Prepare your home

 - Move patio or deck furniture, cushions, door mats, etc indoors or as far away from the home, shed, and garage as possible - a ‘defensible space’ cleared of any and all combustible materials for at least 5 feet is recommended around structures.